caitlinross/ross-binary-reader/README.md

 (at the cost of coarser grained data of course).

 `-b` or `--bin-size` is to change the virtual time bin size.
 Default is 10000.

+NOTE 2: Features related to these optional arguments are a work in progress.
+They may not work correctly.

 ### Output
 Everything is output as a text file delimited by commas.
 The event tracing always outputs one file.